ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-k8.md

 {:codeblock}
 Replace `<NAMESPACE>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment namespace.

 After you create the secret, add the `tlsSecretName` field to the `spec:` section of `ibp-console.yaml` with one indent added, at the same level as the `resources:` and `clusterdata:` sections of the advanced deployment options.
 You must provide the name of the TLS secret that you created to the field.
 The following example deploys a console with the TLS certificate and key stored in a secret named `"console-tls-secret"`.
+Replace `"<CONSOLE_TLS_SECRET_NAME>"` with `"console-tls-secret"` unless you used a different name for the secret.
 ```yaml
 apiVersion: ibp.com/v1beta1
 kind: IBPConsole